 No doubt there are many readers who, like ourselves, will regret the passing of the spirited design which distinguished our cover for so long.
-But with that design it seemed well nigh impossible to obequally beautiful we think, it will, we hope, be possible to secure more pleasing, because less garish, results.
+But with that design it seemed well nigh impossible to obtain a satisfactory color effect.
+With the present design, equally beautiful we think, it will, we hope, be possible to secure more pleasing, because less garish, results.

 The old cover design was reproduced so often by our contemporaries in various lands as to leave no room for doubt as to its popularity as an expression of the Socialist spirit.
 Sometimes in the reproduction considerable liberty has been taken with the design and with results as amusing as the incongruous can be.
-The accompanying reproduction of the adaptation of the design by our friends of the "Socialist" of Tokyo, Japan, with the Japanese letters and the rab-bit so uncomfortably placed is certainly a quaint rendering of our good friend Crane's drawing.
-What the signifi-cance of the rodent crouching beneath the pointed flag-pole may be, the editor of "The Comrade" is not familiar enough with Japanese lore to determine .- S.
+The accompanying reproduction of the adaptation of the design by our friends of the "Socialist" of Tokyo, Japan, with the Japanese letters and the rabbit so uncomfortably placed is certainly a quaint rendering of our good friend Crane's drawing.
+What the signifiof our good friend Crane's drawing. cance of the rodent crouching beneath the pointed flag-pole may be, the editor of "The Comrade" is not familiar enough with Japanese lore to determine.-S.